MCT-master/mct-master.github.io/_posts/2019-01-30-portalvideotalkstreaming.md

 * 1 - Presenter Mic
 * 2 - Presentation material (presenter's laptop)
-* 3 - Audience Mic.
+* 3 - Audience Mic

 Those sources are going to the mixer and then sent to Oslo and played back via LOLA system.
 The same thing happens with the sound from  Oslo.
 The audience mic in Oslo is going to be received in Trondheim via LOLA and then played back.
     In the end, the sound from the mixer (consisting of all of the sound sources from the two sides) goes to the streaming computer and is played back in the stream.